 WHAT IS ACUPUNCTURE?

 Acupuncture is a powerfully effective and naturally relaxing form of medicine.
-The oldest continuously practice medical system in the world, it is used by nearly one third of the planet’s people as a primary health care system and many more as an adjunctive therapy.
-The principle of acupuncture is to treat each person as an integrated whole in body, mind and spirit, and to remedy the root causes of illness and disease as well as the symptoms.
+The world’s oldest continuously practiced medical system, it is used by nearly one-third of the planet’s people as a primary health care system and many more as an adjunctive therapy.
+The principle of acupuncture is to treat each person as an integrated whole in body, mind and spirit and to remedy the root causes of illness and disease as well as the symptoms.

 Acupuncture practitioners use thin, sterile needles inserted superficially into specific areas of the body in order to initiate healing and promote health.
 Over the three decades or so in which acupuncture has developed in North America, it has been proven in a growing number of scientific studies to be both exceptionally safe when performed by licensed professionals and statistically effective.